 Here at the Shoreline Theater Academy our theater family is our top priority.
 When you reach out we do our best to accommodate our actors.
 Actors wanting to audition for Spring Awakening will not be required to pay the production fee** prior to auditions, but should reserve an audition slot by November 19th.
 Once the cast list is out and you have accepted your role you will need to complete the registration located here https://kidzkonnection.regfox.cohttps://kidzkonnectionct.org/registration-form/m/spring-awakening-intensive If you would like to complete this prior to auditions please feel free to do so.

 The Academy firmly believes in ensemble acting and that all our cast members are intricate parts to our productions no matter what role an actor is cast in.
 That all roles are featured roles.
 We hope that regardless of the role you receive that you will choose to perform with us.
 Not only will you be getting amazing instruction from some of the best directors on the shoreline but you will be a part of a theater family that is truly unlike any other in the area.
 Plus, being a part of any production in any capacity is a great way to hone your craft.
 All roles are open.
 We do not precast shows at the Shoreline Theater Academy.

 Any actor 21 or under that drops the show after the cast list comes out will not be able to audition for a production at the Academy for a full year.
+There is also no refund after the cast list is out.
 For more information on our dropping protocol for those of you 21 and under please refer to the Advanced musical page.

 Covid Policy for Adult Programs